-EXPECTED_HARDWARE A list of all the hardware we expect to have at the moment.
-Functions: logger_registry_get(caplog) test_get_one(base_class, class_name) Get one autopilot object with a specified base class and class name using a string, an enum in autopi- lot.utils.registry.REGISTRIES, or an object itself test_get_all(base_class) Test that calling get with no class_name argument re- turns all the objects for that registry test_get_subtree(logger_registry_get, caplog) Test that calling get with a child of a top-level object (eg GPIO rather than Hardware) gets all its children, (using GPIO as the test case) test_get_hardware() use the autopilot.utils.registry. get_hardware() alias test_get_task() use the autopilot.utils.registry.get_task() alias test_get_equivalence() Test that the same object is gotten regardless of method of specifying base_class test_except_on_failure() Ensure a exceptions are raised for nonsense
+EXPECTED_HARDWARE A list of all the hardware we expect to have at the mo- ment.

+logger_registry_get(caplog) tast and prochase along page page) Cot one autopilot object with a specified base along test_get_one(base_class, class_lialite) off one autophot object with a specified base class and class name using a sunng, an enum in autopi- lot.utils.registry.REGISTRIES, or an object itself test_get_all(base_class) Test that calling get with no class_name argument re- turns all the objects for that registry test_get_subtree(logger_registry_get, caplog) Test that calling get with a child of a top-level object (eg GPIO rather than Hardware) gets all its children, (using GPIO as the test case) test_get_hardware() use the autopilot.utils.registry. get_hardware() alias test_get_task() use the autopilot.utils.registry.get_task() alias test_get_equivalence() Test that the same object is gotten regardless of method of specifying base_class test_except_on_failure() Ensure a exceptions are raised for nonsense